 General Risk Factors of Pakistan for Money Laundering

 Also, according to Transparency International Corruption Index, Pakistan has 31st place from 0 to 100.
-According to World Governance Indicator, Pakistan has 21st place of Controlling of Corruption from 0 to 100.
+According to World Governance Indicator, Pakistan has 21st place in Controlling Corruption from 0 to 100.
 Location, corruption issues are increasing the risk of smuggling, fraud, kidnapping.
-The risks arising from the location and corruption show that Pakistan should pursue an effective policy against financial crime.
+The risks arising from the location and Corruption show that Pakistan should pursue an effective policy against financial crime.

 AML Regulations of Pakistan

 Pakistan set a legal basis for financial crime by announcing an Anti-money Laundering Act in 2010.
 Thanks to the anti-money laundering act, which is applicable all over the country, Pakistan showed its enthusiasm in that field.
 The act is applicable to both individual persons and entities.
 If money laundering activities are detected, penalties vary between 1 to 10 years, and if a person is a legal person, the penalty may increase up to 100 million Pakistani Rupee.

 Also, The National Accountability Ordinance of 1999, which requires reporting questionable and uncertain transfers by financial institutions to NAB, is significant.

 Moreover, The Narcotic Substances Control Act of 1997 requires that suspicious transactions be reported to the ANF, confiscating and caveating money involved in drug trafficking.